tranhelen/tranhelen/_posts/2017-03-27-retrospectivesbringmeproblems.md

 We planned an all-day offsite after:

 - To encourage team members to be more engaged with the solutions of the problems identified
-- To use our collective brainpower to come up with better solutions than perhaps the leadership team can
+- To use our collective brain-power to come up with better solutions than perhaps the leadership team can
 - To give our Designers an opportunity to practice their leadership skills and apply Design Thinking to organizational or team process change

 Before we started, we reviewed everything again as a group and volun-told a Designer to facilitate conversations about each theme.
 The rest of the team split themselves up based on which theme they were most passionate about and we gave ourselves an hour or so to work through the initial thoughts.